qualified/stateful/README.md

 - ActiveSupport is the only dependency.
 - Very small code footprint.
 - Mongoid support, automatically creates field, validations and scopes for you.
+- Supports multiple state fields on the same object

 ## Installation